Welcome to today's edition of the Rush 24-7 podcast.

 It's conservatism.

-By the way, the whole buildup of the so-called moderate centrist movement is in fact oriented toward just that, defeating conservatism, and that's why I'm interested in it.
+And by the way, the whole buildup of the so-called moderate centrist movement is in fact oriented toward just that, defeating conservatism.

 And that's why I keep pounding it so that more and more people will understand exactly why this is happening, who these people are, and why it's phony, why it's a trick, how it's a trick, and all that.

-It's just plain as day to see if you know who the players are, and I, El Rushbo, do.
+It's just plain as day to see if you know who the players are.

 I'll tell you another reason why these washed-up losers join this group.

-A reason why people join the no labels group, even Fox News is falling for these people end up being the balance on TV talk shows.
+A reason why people join the no-labels group, even Fox News is falling for these people end up being the balance on TV talk shows.

-I've seen it there.
+And Fox News, I've seen it there.

-The no labels guy or girl gets to go on and explain why both of these extremes happen to be wrong.
+The no-labels guy or girl gets to go on and explain why both of these extremes happen to be wrong.

-If you listen very carefully, the no labels guy will sound an awful lot like the Democrat guy.
+If you listen very carefully, the no-labels guy will sound an awful lot like the Democrat guy.

-One other question here.
+One other question here: who is the center?

 Who defines the center?